jamesainslie/dot/docs/planning/phase-21-stow-terminology-refactor-plan.md

    ### Changed
    - Configuration key `directories.stow` deprecated in favor of `directories.packages`
    - Environment variable `DOT_DIRECTORIES_STOW` deprecated in favor of `DOT_DIRECTORIES_PACKAGES`
-   - All internal terminology updated to use "package directory" instead of "stow directory"
+   - All internal terminology updated to use "package directory" instead of "package directory"

    ### Added
    - Backward compatibility support for old configuration keys